Chung Do Kwan: Founding

-The Chung Do Kwan (靑濤館; "Blue Way School") name was first used by Won Kuk Lee.
+The Chung Do Kwan (靑濤館; "Blue Wave School") name was first used by Won Kuk Lee.
 Lee had studied Taekkyon in An Gup Dong (a neighborhood in Seoul), karate with Sensei Gichin Funakoshi in Okinawa, and kung fu at centers in Henan and Shanghai in China.
 Lee earned 4th dan ranking in Shotokan karate.
 According to Yong Taek Chung (a student of Lee) "it is probable that he did practice in secret as a teenager because he told this author that when he first started training he and his first teachers would not exchange names due to possible consequences if someone got caught."
 Chung Do Kwan was the second oldest of the martial arts schools, or "kwans", that were established following the Japanese Occupation of Korea, being established shortly after the Song Moo Kwan.